-Troubleshooting: iOS App ErrorsUpdated a year ago
+Troubleshooting: iOS App ErrorsUpdated 2 years ago

 On iOS, there are a few error messages that might appear during or after the setup process.
 The list below, addresses the most common error message and troubleshooting steps.

 The pairing code that was submitted through the app is incorrect.
 Please make sure to input the 8 digit pairing code correctly.
 If you input the pairing code correctly or scanned the code and still receive this error message, please contact us.

 This error message appears if you are trying to setup the Canvas Squares or the Light Panels to a public WiFi such as at a school, dorm, work or at an apartment WiFi.
 These enterprise routers oftentimes have different security settings than those on standard home routers.
 Connecting to these networks may require additional assistance from an IT professional to configure.
 Check out our article on setting up on public WiFi networks for more information.

 Deleting the existing pairing information by deleting the device from the app and performing a soft reset on the controller will resolve this.
 In order to delete the device from the Nanoleaf app you have to navigate to More > My Devices > Gear icon > Delete.
 Hold the Power button on the Canvas Square controller for 10 sec.
 On the Light Panels this can be done by holding the 2 buttons on the controller for about 10 sec.
 Once the LED on the controller begins to flash, release the buttons.